Oysters in New York City: Restaurants

 The lunch counter at the Grand Central Oyster Bar in Grand Central Terminal.

 The most famous oyster bar in New York City is the Grand Central Oyster Bar.
-Opened in February 1913, the 440-seat eatery was popular among travelers making their way to and from the City.
+Opened in February 1913, the 440-seat eatery was popular among travelers making their way to and from the city.
 It originally operated until 1972 when the original location declared bankruptcy and closed.
 In 1974, the MTA had the approached restaurateur Jerome Brody to reopen the original location, bringing the restaurant - and oysters - back to Grand Central Station.
 The location remains open today, even despite COVID-19 closures and restrictions, and undergone many restorations and remodels.

-Another historical oyster restaurant was the Downing’s Oyster House, owned and operated by Thomas Downing.
+Another historical oyster restaurant was the Downing's Oyster House, owned and operated by Thomas Downing.
 Downing, the child of former slaves from Virginia, moved to New York City in 1820 after being discharged from the Army following the War of 1812 and opened the Thomas Downing Oyster House in 1825.
 He would go on to be one of the richest men in New York, nicknamed the "Oyster King," operating not only the restaurant, but a catering, take out, and international mail order business all centered around locally harvested oysters.

+A notable contemporary oyster bar is Maison Premiere in Williamsburg, Brooklyn, opened in 2011 and recognized for its extensive absinthe program and oyster selection.